Observation of chiral edge transport in a rapidly-rotating quantum gas: Abstract

 \section{Abstract}

 The frictionless, directional propagation of particles at the boundary of topological materials is one of the most striking phenomena in transport.
 These chiral edge modes lie at the heart of the integer and fractional quantum Hall effects, and their extraordinary robustness against noise and disorder reflects the quantization of Hall conductivity in these systems.
 Despite their central importance, controllable injection of edge modes, and direct imaging of their propagation, structure, and dynamics, is challenging.
-Here, we demonstrate the distillation of individual chiral edge states in a rapidly-rotating bosonic superfluid confined by an optical boundary.
+Here, we demonstrate the distillation of chiral edge modes in a rapidly-rotating bosonic superfluid confined by an optical boundary.
 Tuning the wall sharpness, we reveal the smooth crossover between soft wall behaviour in which the propagation speed is proportional to wall steepness, and the hard wall regime exhibiting chiral free particles.
-From the skipping motion of atoms along the boundary, we spectroscopically infer the energy gap between the ground and first excited edge bands, and reveal its evolution from the bulk Landau level splitting for a soft boundary, to the hard wall limit.
+From the skipping motion of atoms along the boundary, we infer the energy gap between the ground and first excited edge bands, and reveal its evolution from the bulk Landau level splitting for a soft boundary, to the hard wall limit.
+Finally, we demonstrate the robustness of edge propagation against disorder, by projecting an optical obstacle which is static in the rotating frame.

 After the discovery of the integer quantum Hall effect~\cite{Klitzing:1980}, it was quickly realized that the remarkable quantization of electrical conductivity could be viewed either as due to states extending through the entire bulk~\cite{Laughlin:1981}, or from the universal contribution of an integer number of edge channels~\cite{Halperin:1982}.
-This equivalence is an example of bulk-edge correspondence which relates the occurrence, number, and nature of edge states to topological invariants in the bulk~\cite{Jackiw:1976,Thouless:1982a,Hatsugai:1993,Hasan:2010}.
-Subsequently, it was discovered that edge states are in fact ubiquitous at the boundary of a much wider class of topological materials, making them central to the physics of fractional quantum Hall~\cite{Stormer:1999} and spin Hall~\cite{Sinova:2015} fluids, topological insulators~\cite{Hasan:2010}, and exotic superfluids~\cite{Read:2000} and superconductors~\cite{Sato:2017}.
+This equivalence is an example of bulk-edge correspondence which relates the occurrence, number, and nature of edge modes to topological invariants in the bulk~\cite{Jackiw:1976,Thouless:1982a,Hatsugai:1993,Hasan:2010}.
+Subsequently, it was discovered that edge modes are in fact ubiquitous at the boundary of a much wider class of topological materials, making them central to the physics of fractional quantum Hall~\cite{Stormer:1999} and spin Hall~\cite{Sinova:2015} fluids, topological insulators~\cite{Hasan:2010}, photonic platforms~\cite{Lu:2014}, and exotic superfluids~\cite{Read:2000} and superconductors~\cite{Sato:2017}.

 Despite this theoretical universality, the intricate interplay in real materials between edge disorder, interparticle interactions, and wall geometry can profoundly modify the spatial structure, speed, and even direction of edge transport~\cite{Chklovskii:1992,Chamon:1994,Kane:1995,Kane:1997,Grayson:1998,Wan:2002}.
 This results in non-universal behaviour and obscures the fundamental underlying physics.
 It is therefore crucial to realize clean, tunable platforms in which to controllably explore edge physics, in addition to tools for the direct microscopy of their structure and dynamics.
 However, this is challenging in condensed matter platforms, where available probes do not resolve down to the magnetic length scale~\cite{Yacoby:1999,Aoki:2005,Lai:2011,Suddards:2012,Uri:2019}, have restricted spatial extent~\cite{Ashoori:1992,Bid:2010}, or feature unwanted probe-sample coupling~\cite{Johnsen:2023}, and control over wall geometry is difficult.